 An unbinned extended maximum-likelihood fit is performed to the distribution of $M(\Bcp \gamma) - M(\Bcp)$.
 The signal model is determined from simulated samples of \mbox{$\BcOneP \to \Bcp \gamma$} decays generated with different $\BcOneP$ masses.
 The shape is mainly governed by the photon energy scale and resolution.
-These are reproduced in the simulation by means of dedicated corrections based on a large sample of $\chic \to \jpsi \gamma$ decays, which share a similar photon energy spectrum as the signal mode, as described in Ref.~\cite{PRDCompanionPaperOnArXiv}.
+These are studied using a large sample of $\chic \to \jpsi \gamma$ decays with a photon energy spectrum similar to the signal mode, and the resulting corrections are applied to each simulated sample, as described in Ref.~\cite{LHCb-PAPER-2025-015}.
 The correction factors are parametrized as functions of the photon energy and event multiplicity, and applied to the simulated samples on a per-candidate basis.
 The corrected signal shape is modeled by a modified Gaussian function with asymmetric power-law tails, where the Gaussian width is parametrized as a function of the peak location, and all parameters except the peak location are fixed from simulation.
-The natural widths of the $\BcOneP$ states are expected to be only a few hundred $\kev$~\cite{Eichten:1994gt,Kiselev:1994rc} and are neglected due to their small effect compared to the resolution.
+The natural widths of the $\BcOneP$ states are expected to be only a few hundred $\kev$~\cite{Gershtein:1994dxw,Eichten:1994gt} and are neglected due to their small effect compared to the resolution.
 The combinatorial background is parametrized by a monotonically increasing third-order polynomial function~\cite{karlin1953geometry}.

-Using this simple model, the visible width of the structure is approximately $37\mevcc$, which is significantly larger than the expected resolution of about $20\mevcc$ under the single-peak hypothesis. ~A better fit quality is obtained using an effective two-peak model, where the locations of both peaks are allowed to vary.
-The corresponding $p$-value, determined using a Kolmogorov--Smirnov estimation~\cite{smirnov1939estimation}, is found to exceed 90\%.
+Using this simple model, the root mean square of the structure is approximately $62\mevcc$, which is significantly larger than the expected value of about $36\mevcc$ under the single-peak hypothesis. ~A better fit quality is obtained using an effective two-peak model, where the locations of both peaks are allowed to vary.
+The corresponding $p$ value, determined using a Kolmogorov--Smirnov estimation~\cite{smirnov1939estimation}, is found to exceed 90\%.
 The fit result is shown in Fig.~\ref{fig:massfit}.
 The parameters of interest for the minimal two-peak model include the summed signal yields, $N$, and the locations of the two peaks, $M_1$ and $M_2$, which are measured as $N = 182 \pm 25$, $M_1 = 6704.8 \pm 5.5 \, \mevcc$, and $M_2 = 6752.4 \pm 9.5 \, \mevcc$.
 The lower-mass peak accounts for $(56 \pm 11)\%$ of the total signal yield.